 Study Area

-This study analyzes historic wildfire events in the Lower Colorado River Basin, specifically within or adjacent to the Active Management Area (AMA) Planning Area of Arizona.
+This study analyzes historic wildfire events in the Lower Colorado River Basin, specifically within or adjacent to the Active Management Areas (AMA) Planning Area of Arizona.
 The planning area ranges in geographic extent from Prescott to the Mexican border, including the major cities of Tucson, Phoenix, and Prescott.
-Over 80% of the state’s 6.2 million population lives within this planning area (AMA, p19).
-The climate within the AMA Planning Area varies significantly due to its large spatial magnitude (AMA, p34).
-Temperatures in Phoenix and Tucson are generally the warmest in the region, with the exception of the summer monsoon season in which Tucson receives most of its precipitation, producing cooler temperatures (AMA, p34).
+Over 80% of the state’s 6.2 million population lives within this planning area (ADWR, 2010, p.19).
+The climate within the AMA Planning Area varies significantly due to its large spatial magnitude (p.
+34).
+Temperatures in Phoenix and Tucson are generally the warmest in the region, with the exception of the summer monsoon season in which Tucson receives most of its precipitation, producing cooler temperatures (p.
+34).
 The region also experiences strong year to year variations in precipitation due to El Niño events, including notable multi-decadal ocean variations linked to the wet and dry periods.

 Study Period